octobercms/docs/plugin-extending.md

 <a name="extending-user-model"></a>
 ### Extending a User model

-This example will modify the `model.getAttribute` event of the `User` model by binding to its local event.
+This example will modify the [`model.getAttribute`](https://octobercms.com/docs/api/model/beforegetattribute) event of the `User` model by binding to its local event.
 This is carried out inside the `boot` method of the [Plugin registration file](registration#routing-initialization).
-In both cases when the `$model->foo` attribute is accessed, it will return the value *bar*.
+In both cases, when the `$model->foo` attribute is accessed it will return the value *bar*.

     class Plugin extends PluginBase
     {